felixhageloh/weather-widget/weather.widget/README.md

 Made for [Übersicht](http://tracesof.net/uebersicht/)

-Uses the [ip-api.com](http://ip-api.com/ "ip-api.com") api to obtain your location, and the [Yahoo Weather api](https://developer.yahoo.com/weather// "Yahoo Weather api") to obtain the weather information.
+Uses the [ipstack.com](https://ipstack.com/documentation "ipstack") to obtain your location, and the [Dark Sky API](https://darksky.net/dev/docs "Dark Sky API") to obtain the weather information.
+Both APIs require registration to get an API key, so please copy and paste into get-weather script.

 ## Options